When Everything Changed

 But I gradually became familiar with the format of the boot camp and coding became easier.

-Back home in Aberdeen at the end of January and it was all over and I was back to having lots of free time and spending time with my family.
+Back home in Aberdeen at the end of January, it was all over and I was back to having lots of free time and spending time with my family.

 It was time to start thinking about working again.
 I was refreshed and ready to get back to it.